 Some products claim to use TOF, when they actually employ phase correlation instead.
 Phase correlation has significant weaknesses compared to true TOF; it has shorter measurement distances, greater sensitivity to object color, and is more susceptible to environmental influences like lighting.
-Because of this confusion, the term pulseranging technology, or PRT, is used to define true TOF technology.
+Because of this confusion, the term pulse-ranging technology, or PRT, is used to indicate true TOF technology.

 Pulse-ranging-technology sensors emit short bursts of high-intensity laser light at up to 250,000 times/sec.
 The light intensity of a PRT sensor can be up to 1,000× greater than that of a phase-correlation sensor, which uses an emitter that is on continuously.

 The light bursts travel to an object or reflector and then reflect back to the sensor’s receiver, or light-sensitive element.
 The sensor measures the time lapse from the emission of the light burst to the detection of the burst by the sensor’s receiver element.
 This time is then used to calculate the distance from the sensor to the detected object:

 s = c × tl/2

 Where s = distance measured in meters

 c = speed of light in air (299,792,458 m/sec), and